Wexford: Culture

 Wexford is the home of several youth and senior theatre groups, including the Buí Bolg Street Theatre Company, Oyster Lane Theatre Group, Wexford Pantomime Society, Wexford Light Opera Society and Wexford Drama Group.
+In 2024, Wexford hosted the Fleadh Cheoil festival.

 The National Lottery Skyfest was held in Wexford in March 2011 and included a pyrotechnic waterfall on the town's main bridge spanning 300m.
 Buí Bolg also performed on the night.

 Until the mid-nineteenth century, the Yola language could be heard in Wexford, and some words, phrases and place names are still used in the locality, particularly in the baronies of southern Wexford.

 Architecture

-Notable churches within the town include the "twin churches", Bride Street and Rowe Street with their distinctive spires; St. Iberius Church of Ireland, which dates from the 18th Century; Saint Peter's College, with a chapel designed by Augustus Welby Pugin; and Ann Street Presbyterian church.
+Notable churches within the town include the "twin churches", Bride Street and Rowe Street with their distinctive spires; St Iberius' Church (Church of Ireland), which dates from the 18th Century; Saint Peter's College, with a chapel designed by Augustus Welby Pugin; and Ann Street Presbyterian church.
 A former Quaker meeting hall is now a band room in High Street.
-The twin churches can be seen from any part of Wexford and in 2008, their 150th anniversary was celebrated.
+The twin churches can be seen from any part of the town and in 2008, their 150th anniversary was celebrated.
 The larger twin, on Rowe Street, contains a peal of ten change-ringing bells, cast by Gillett & Johnston in 1930.

 In the early 21st century, Wexford saw the redevelopment of its quay front, and residential development at Clonard village.
 Also, the relocated offices of the Department of Environment were constructed near Wexford General Hospital on Newtown Road and opened in 2010.